sgtcoolguy/axway-open-docs/content/en/docs/appc/Appcelerator_CLI/Appcelerator_CLI_How-tos/Appcelerator_Command-Line_Interface_Reference.md

 appc alloy new [dir] [options]
 ```

-As of CLI 7.1.0, A custom template directory can be added via this commands:
+{{% alert title="⚠️ Warning" color="primary" %}}As of CLI 7.1.0, A custom template directory can be added via this commands:

 ```bash
 appc alloy new . </path/to/template>